Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Steady states with a nontrivial electric potential

 Furthermore,

-if $r_0>0$ and $e_0>0$ are small enough.
-This means that, assuming that $p_0$ and $e_0$ are sufficiently small, we can fix $r_0$ such that
+if $r_0>0$ and $e_0<E_0$ are sufficiently small.
+This means that, assuming that $p_0$ and $e_0$ are sufficiently small real numbers, we can fix $r_0$ such that

-which directly implies that $\|f^\a\|_{L^1(\RR^4)}>0$ because of \eqref{EST:CHG} and the fact that $M$ has positive measure.
+which directly implies that $\|f^\a\|_{L^1(\RR^4)}>0$ because of \eqref{EST:CHG} and the fact that ${\mathcal M}$ has positive measure.
 This completes the proof of Theorem \ref{THM:MR}. \end{proof}

 By this theorem we have established the existence of compactly supported steady states even with a \textit{nontrivial} self-consistent electric potential.
 If $e_0$ and $p_0$ are sufficiently small, the constructed steady state describes a true two-component plasma as each component has positive total charge.
-If we choose a radius $R>0$ that is smaller than the radius of the reaction chamber, the plasma that is described by such a steady state is confined in the magnetic mirror device since it keeps a certain distance to the reactor wall.
+If we choose a radius $R>0$ that is smaller than the radius of the reaction chamber, the plasma that is described by such a steady state is confined in the cylindrical reactor since it keeps a certain distance to the reactor wall.